 Hiring Mechanisms to Employ Family Members in U.S. Missions Overseas

-- Once EFMs have worked a minimum of 52 weeks in an overseas FMA or TEMP qualifying position (although it does not have to be 52 consecutive weeks of employment), they may qualify for Non-Competitive Appointment Eligibility.
+Once EFMs have worked a minimum of 52 weeks in an overseas FMA or TEMP qualifying position (although it does not have to be 52 consecutive weeks of employment), they may qualify for Non-Competitive Eligibility (NCE).
 Executive Order 12721 enables certain EFMs to be appointed non-competitively to the Civil Service once they return to the U.S. Those individuals may be appointed to any federal occupation and grade level for which they are qualified.
-For more information, see FAQ’s: Executive Order Eligibility 12721
+For more information, see FAQ’s: Executive Order Eligibility 12721.

-The TEMP hiring mechanism is a direct hire appointment.
-It is a Temporary Appointment for periods not to exceed one year and can be renewed in increments not to exceed one year.
+This Department of State hiring mechanism is used for appointments not to exceed one year and can be renewed in increments not to exceed one year.
 A TEMP appointment is appropriate only when the job itself is not ongoing and is of short duration.
-Those eligible to be hired under the TEMP Appointment are U.S. citizen spouses, or an unmarried U.S. citizen children ages 18 to 21.
+Those eligible to be hired under the TEMP Appointment are U.S. citizen spouses or domestic partners (as defined in 3 FAM 1610).
 These individuals must be on orders accompanying a career Foreign Service or Civil Service employee or uniformed service member at a U.S. embassy or consulate abroad and under Chief of Mission authority.

-This is a Department of State hiring mechanism that can be used for non-U.S. citizen EFMs, Members of Household, U.S. Resident Hires, and Overseas Summer Hires.
+This Department of State hiring mechanism can be used for non-U.S. citizen EFMs, Members of Household, U.S. Resident Hires, and Overseas Summer Hires.

-The PSC mechanism is used by USAID and Peace Corps.
-The PSC is subject to government contracting authorities and does not confer retirement benefits or USG service credit.
+This hiring mechanism is used by USAID, Peace Corps, and other federal agencies authorized to use it.
+The PSC is subject to government contracting authorities and does not confer retirement benefits or U.S. government service credit.

 Important issues to keep in mind:

-- Chief of Mission approval - any family member who accepts a position on the local economy must obtain a work permit (where applicable) and notify and receive approval from the Chief of Mission before they can start work.
+Chief of Mission Approval - Any family member who accepts a position on the local economy must obtain a work permit (where applicable) and notify and receive approval from the Chief of Mission before he/she can start work.

-- Cultural awareness - different countries have different behavioral customs, dress codes, and hierarchical dynamics in the workplace.
-Individual countries even have different resume requirements!
-Family members should be aware of the cultural “norms” before sending out their resumes and scheduling interviews.
+Cultural Awareness - Different countries have different behavioral customs, dress codes, and hierarchical dynamics in the workplace.
+They even have different resume requirements.
+Family members should be aware of the cultural norms before sending out their resumes and scheduling interviews.